 Video captioning is more relevant than ever.
-Now going beyond only films and documentaries, as video content is booming on the web.
+Now it is going beyond only films and documentaries as video content is booming on the web.
 Video today generates over 75% of total Internet traffic.
 For businesses, video creation has therefore become an absolute must.

 With the internationalization of businesses, video content is hitting language barriers.
 Organizations must therefore find solutions to make their content accessible in all relevant markets.
 Multilingual subtitling helps meet this need.

 We can define Film subtitling as making the meaning and content of a film accessible to an audience that does not master the language of the video.
-Subtitling is one of the disciplines of audio visual translation.
-The other areas are dubbing, voice over and transcription.
+Subtitling is a discipline of audio visual translation.
+The other areas are dubbing, layered voice, and transcription.

 - Subtitling: the linguist translates the original script while respecting the subtitling standards.
 Film subtitles allow the translation of the lyrics to be displayed as text on the screen.